-Audi introduced its stylish TT four-place coupe for 2000.
+Audi introduced its stylishly sporty TT four-place coupe for the 2000 model year.
 A two-passenger roadster arrived later.
-A six-speed-automatic transmission in 180-horsepower front-wheel-drive models became available in 2003; until then, all TTs featured only manual gearboxes.
+A six-speed-automatic transmission in 180-horsepower front-wheel-drive models became available in 2003; until then, TTs only came with manual gearboxes.

-The TT is also available with permanently engaged quattro all-wheel drive, as well as a 225-hp turbocharged four-cylinder.
-A V-6 version with a Direct Shift sequential manual gearbox that uses steering-wheel paddles to change ratios debuted in 2004.
-Little has changed for 2005.
+The TT is also offered with permanently engaged quattro all-wheel drive and a 225-hp turbocharged four-cylinder.
+A more potent V-6 version with a Direct Shift sequential manual gearbox that uses steering-wheel paddles to change ratios debuted in 2004.
+Other than a new red interior color choice in coupe models, little has changed for 2006.

 Short front and rear overhangs and what Audi calls a "low, fastback greenhouse" above a high belt line set the styling tone.
 The TT flaunts unique, rounded styling and an attention-grabbing appearance.

-Quattro-equipped roadsters have a power top with a heated glass window, while the front-drive convertible gets a manually operated fabric roof; power operation is an option.
-All convertibles have a power-retractable glass wind blocker between the structural roll bars, which sit behind the headrests.
+Quattro-equipped roadsters have a power top with a heated glass window, while the 180-hp front-drive convertible gets a manually operated fabric roof; power operation is an option.
+All roadsters have a power-retractable glass wind blocker between the structural roll bars, which sit behind the headrests.

 The 250-hp TT adds a raised front apron with side gills and enlarged inlet openings.
 A bigger rear spoiler and honeycomb-pattern diffuser help reduce rear-end lift.

-One convertible option includes leather upholstery with unique "Baseball Optic" stitching.
-Audi's navigation system and a Premium Package featuring heated front seats are available.
+One roadster option includes leather upholstery with unique "Baseball Optic" stitching.
+Audi's navigation system and a Premium Package that features heated front seats are available.

 Under the Hood

-Audi's Electronic Stabilization Program stability system, all-disc antilock brakes, and seat-mounted head and chest side-impact airbags are standard.
+Audi's Electronic Stabilization Program, all-disc antilock brakes, and seat-mounted head and chest side-impact airbags are standard.

 Not many cars express more visual appeal than the TT, but its low roofline yields a cramped cockpit.
 The TT's handling is a prime attraction.
 Steering demands some effort, but the TT reacts quickly and goes just where you want it.
 The ride can get stiff on rough surfaces and some bouncing is likely even on smooth pavement, but the TT turns in an enjoyable road-going experience.

-The clutch can be a trifle grabby, but the TT offers an appealing blend of gearing and clutch behavior.
 "Masterful" is the best word to describe the six-speed gearbox.
-Acceleration is reasonably satisfying, but the TT is even more alluring when equipped with the 1.8-liter four-cylinder that pumps out an additional 45 hp.
+The clutch can be a bit grabby, but the TT offers an appealing blend of gearing and clutch behavior.
+Acceleration with the 180-hp engine is reasonably satisfying, but the TT is even more alluring when equipped with quattro and the stronger 1.8-liter four-cylinder that pumps out an additional 45 hp.